 In My Fellow Americans, former Presidents Kramer and Douglas run for their lives, trying to discover the criminal genius who framed them for a bribery scandal.
 Turns out it was the supposed fool of a Vice President, Ted Matthews, who arranged to remove both the former Presidents and his own boss with a single scandal.

-In Iron Man 2 Vanko shows he's both fluent and eloquent in his early face-to-face confrontation with Tony Stark, but speaks to Hammer in broken, barely intelligible English just to dick with the guy.
+Vanko shows he's both fluent and eloquent in his early face-to-face confrontation with Tony Stark, but speaks to Hammer in broken, barely intelligible English just to dick with the guy.
 Later on he acts only barely competent at engineering and technology, convincing Hammer that the best he can do with the Hammer suits is to make drones and then later on that the best he can make the drones do is "salute."
 Hammer naturally underestimates him as a result.

 Big time in Now You See Me.
 Rhodes is always one step behind the Four Horseman and is always outwitted by them.
 He's actually the Fifth Horsemen, deliberately pretending to fall for all their tricks to make sure the authorities are always one step behind the Horsemen.

 In Django Unchained, Stephen plays the role of a submissive house slave in public.
 In private however, he's actually smarter than his master and serves as Candie's personal adviser.
+It is later implied Stephen makes most of the decisions on the plantation, by convincing others his ideas are their ideas.